Get our rare newsletters

 Despite increasing salaries and cost of living, the country’s GDP per capita is still 8,700 US dollars and given the large pool of resources, Russia maintains its leading position as a nearshore outsourcing destination.

 Whilst its next door neighbour the Czech Republic made it to the list of developed economies, the Slovak Republic lags behind with government bureaucracy, corruption and restrictive labour regulations impeding its competitiveness.
-Strength of investor protection lags way behind, putting Slovak Republic on the 93rd position in the ranking.
+Strength of investor protection lags way behind, putting the Slovak Republic on the 93rd position in the ranking.

 Nevertheless, the country boasts a high GDP per capita of 16,300 US dollars, excellent education standards, an efficient labour market and superior ranking in the area of FDI and technology transfers.